On the control of the difference between two Brownian motions: a dynamic copula approach: Control of the distribution of the difference between two Brownian motions

 \begin{proposition} Let $\eta > 0$ and $t > 0$.
 We have: \begin{enumerate} \item[(i)] $Ran\left(\restriction{S_{\eta,t}}{\mathcal{C}^d_G}\right) = \left[0, \Phi\left(\frac{-\eta}{2\sqrt{t}}\right) \right]$ with $\restriction{S_{\eta,t}}{\mathcal{C}^d_G}$ the restriction of $S_{\eta,t}$ to $\mathcal{C}^d_G$, \item[(ii)] $\underset{C \in \mathcal{C}_B}{\sup \;} S_{\eta,t}\left(C\right) = 2\Phi\left(\frac{-\eta}{2\sqrt{t}}\right)$ and the supremum is achieved with $C^{ref,\frac{\eta}{2}}$ which is the Reflection Brownian Copula defined by Equation \eqref{copulareflectioneq}, \item[(iii)] $Ran\left(S_{\eta,t}\right) = \left[0, 2\Phi\left(\frac{-\eta}{2\sqrt{t}}\right) \right]$. \end{enumerate} \end{proposition}

 We have found a copula which maximizes $S_{\eta,t}$ at each time $t$ which is admissible for Brownian motions.
-This copula is also a solution to the problem $\underset{C \in \mathcal{C}}{\sup \;} \tilde{S}_{\frac{\eta}{\sqrt{t}}}\left(C\right)$ and give an alternative solution of the supremum copula of Proposition \ref{boundcopula}.
+This copula is also a solution to the problem $\underset{C \in \mathcal{C}}{\sup \;} \tilde{S}_{\frac{\eta}{\sqrt{t}}}\left(C\right)$ and gives an alternative solution of the supremum copula of Proposition \ref{boundcopula}.
 We also notice than $Ran\left(S_{\eta,t}\right) = Ran\left(\tilde{S}_{\frac{\eta}{\sqrt{t}}}\right)$.
-The constraint to be in $\mathcal{C}_B$ does not change the solution of our problem, values that can be achieved are the same but the copula are not the same.
-As in the copula of Proposition \ref{boundcopula}, the copula has two states: one of comonotonicity and one of countermonotonicity, depending here on the value of the $B^1_t - B^2_t$.
+The constraint to be in $\mathcal{C}_B$ does not change the solution of our problem, values that can be achieved are the same ; only copulae differ.
+Furthermore, copulae used to achieved the range of $S_{\eta,t}$ gives Markovian pairs of Brownian motions: the range of possible values for $\mathbb{P}\left(B^1_t - B^2_t \geq \eta\right)$ is the same for Markovian pairs and all pairs of Brownian motions.
+As in the copula of Proposition \ref{boundcopula}, the copula that achieves the supremum has two states: one of comonotonicity and one of countermonotonicity, depending here on the value of the $B^1_t - B^2_t$.
 Figure \ref{reflectioncopulafig} represents the Reflection Brownian Copula at time $t = 1$ with a reflection at $\frac{\eta}{2} = 0.1$.
 We can see that the structure is the same than the copula of Figure \ref{copulapatchworkfig1}.
 However, in Figure \ref{copulapatchworkfig1} the two lines are in separated parts of the square and in Figure \ref{reflectioncopulafig}, there is a part of the square where they are both present.
 This is due to the fact that $\tilde{B_t}$ is not a deterministic function of $B_t$ but a deterministic function of $B_t$ and $\underset{s \leq t}{\text{sup }}B_s$.

 Part (iii) of Proposition \ref{boundcopuladynamic} gives us a way to control $S_{\eta,t}$.
 Furthermore, when the copula is the Reflection Brownian one, the probability for $B^1_t - B^2_t$ to have strictly higher value than $\eta$ is equal to 0 and there is a discontinuity at $\eta$ ; copulae of part (iii) allow us to solve this issue.
 The copulae become suboptimal but still achieves higher values than in the Gaussian copula case.